Latest posts by Wally David (see all)

 Both cards give you discounts on prescription medicines through the Pharmaceutical Benefits Scheme (PBS).
 Each card also entitles you to a range of other concessions, depending on what state you reside.

-The Low Income Health Care Card is an income-based assessment.
+The Low Income Health Care Card (LIHCC) is an income-based assessment.
 Centrelink look at your income for the previous 8-week period prior to applying for the card.

 The amount of income you can earn to qualify is different depending on your family situation. ie. Single, Couple.